thomasloupe/SimulaCLI/README.md

 ## Introduction

 SimulaCLI simulates a Linux terminal environment where you can interact with a simulated file system.
 You can navigate directories, view files, play audio/video files, execute typical linux commands, and more.
+The terminal runs entirely within the client's own browser.

 ## Getting Started